 On receipt of your application to study this course you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.

 The Access to Higher Education Diploma (Nursing) covers a range of topics:

 Health Studies (Nursing) for example The Role & Responsibilities of the Registered Nurse, Inequalities in Health.

-Biological Science for example Anatomy, Body Systems.
+Biological Science for example Anatomy, Human Reproduction, Growth and Development.

 Psychology for example Developmental & Social Psychology.